CodeYourFuture/curriculum/common-content/en/module/js1/reusing-variable-names/index.md

 This is one of the reasons it's useful to run our code often.

-If we only changed one small thing since our code last worked, it's easier to find the problem.
-If we wrote 100 lines of code since we last saw it work, it will be harder to identify which change was the problem.
+If we changed one thing since our code last worked, we know what change is the problem.
+If we have written 100 lines of code since we last saw it work, we have 100 possible problems.

 {{</note>}}